-In addition, Merle is a participant in the digital humanities project Framing the Late Antique and Early Medieval Economy.
-This project seeks to understand changes in the late and post-Roman economy by focusing on transformations in the minting and circulation of money.
+Merle is the PI of the interdisciplinary environmental digital humanities project, The Justinianic Plague and the End of Antiquity, funded through Princeton’s Center for Digital Humanities.
+It compiles, collates, and contextualizes all information on the Justinianic Plague.
+In addition, he is a participant in the digital humanities project Framing the Late Antique and Early Medieval Economy (FLAME), which seeks to understand changes in the late and post-Roman economy by focusing on transformations in the minting and circulation of money.

 He is currently teaching a junior seminar at Princeton entitled “The Fall of Rome and Its Aftermath,” and he previously taught “Western Civilization to 1648,” at Mercer County Community College as an inaugural Princeton-MCCC teaching fellow.
 He has also precepted for “The World of Late Antiquity.”

 Ph.D., History, Princeton University